Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/ikarus/mem_access.md

 func string MEM_ReadString (var int address) {};
 ```

-- `address` - memory address to read
+- `address` - memory address to read from
 - `return` - string if the address is correct

 ### MEM_ReadByte